AlexShoWhitehead/JudoWebsite/design-plan/design-journey.md

 7. Is there a "feel" that you want for your site?
 Are there colors or imagery that you have in mind?

     The color palette would be mainly blue and white, the whole feeling would be more modern.
+This should match the themes as featured in some of the websites below that we looked up together.

 8. What are your three favorite competitors or similar organizations' websites?
 Why?

-     Our three favorite competitors or similar organizations are Pedro's Judo Center, United States Judo Association and Kodokan Judo.
+    The three favorite competitors or similar organizations are Pedro's Judo Center, United States Judo Association and Kodokan Judo.
 Because the website does a good job on showing judo culture and engaging with the community

     - ![Pedros](https://pedrosjudo.com/)
     - ![USJA](https://www.usja.net/)
     - ![Kodokan](http://kodokanjudoinstitute.org/en/doctrine/)

-### First Client Meeting Minutes/Notes (Milestone 1)
-> Include your notes/minutes from your first meeting with your client.

-TODO: notes/minutes from your first client meeting

 ### Client Website (Milestone 1)